-In 1687, Golcanda Fort, which protected the city, was destroyed by the Mughal prince Aurangzeb.
-Hyderabad then fell in importance and its diamond trade was destroyed as the city eventually fell into ruins.
-Hyderabad came under rule of the Nizams in the early 18th century and it once more saw strong growth.
+In 1687, Golconda Fort, which protected the city, was destroyed by the Mughal prince Aurangzeb.
+Hyderabad then fell in importance, and its diamond trade was destroyed as the city eventually fell into ruins.
+Hyderabad came under the rule of the Nizams in the early 18th century, and it once more saw strong growth.

 When India gained independence in 1947, the Nizams attempted to become independent but were defeated by the Indian army and Hyderabad became a state of India a year later.

 Hyderabad is still known as the City of Pearls, as it was historically known as a diamond and pearl trading center.
-In fact, many bazaars in the city have been open for centuries.
+Many bazaars in the city have been open for centuries.

 Hyderabad Population Growth